Timber Lake Playhouse: Origins and founding (1961–1962)

-The playhouse had its origins in the town-and-gown legacy of Shimer College, located at that time in Mount Carroll.
-Students, faculty members and their families, plus business and professional leaders from across 6 counties in northwestern Illinois, also 2 more in eastern Iowa, responded to planning and start-up enlistment by Andrew Bro, the college's chaplain and theatre director, and by Donald Mackay, owner of the Timber Lake properties and constructor of the reservoir.
-Frequent meetings led the expanding volunteer group to adopt by-laws, not-for-profit incorporation, board and committee formations, and by Thanksgiving weekend, 1961, to official groundbreaking.
-Bro was elected the first president of the corporation, but Mackay chose to be an independent advisor, a property lessor, and a philanthropic friend.
+The playhouse grew out of the town-and-gown community around Shimer College in Mount Carroll.
+Students, faculty, and business and professional leaders from six counties in northwestern Illinois and two in eastern Iowa answered a planning effort led by Andrew Bro, the college's chaplain and theatre director, and Donald Mackay, owner of the Timber Lake properties and builder of the reservoir.
+The group adopted bylaws and not-for-profit incorporation and held its official groundbreaking on Thanksgiving weekend 1961.
+Bro was elected the corporation's first president; Mackay served as an independent advisor, property lessor, and philanthropic supporter.

-For the initial 1962 season Bro was the de facto artistic director.
-Because he was working as a volunteer, he did not assume that title.
-He auditioned and hired a 24-member resident company, and staged two of the summer's eight productions, all but the final musical presented in a one-week, 5 performance schedule.
-With Mackay's sawmill help, locally milled hardwoods were used in constructing much of the original building.
-Containing a wide proscenium stage and 370 fixed seats donated by a nearby movie house, the theatre's opening night arrived on June 28, 1962, and eight more performances of Teahouse of the August Moon ensued.
+For the inaugural 1962 season, Bro acted as the de facto artistic director but, working as a volunteer, did not take the title.
+He auditioned and hired a 24-member resident company and staged two of the summer's eight productions, most presented on a one-week, five-performance schedule.
+Much of the original building used locally milled hardwoods, and it contained a wide proscenium stage and 370 fixed seats donated by a nearby movie house.
+Opening night was June 28, 1962, with The Teahouse of the August Moon.